BetaZay/lugaruHDE/COMPILING.md

 Compiling for macOS will require some additional dependencies.

-- xcode command line tool
+- xcode command line tools
 - jsoncpp
 - libvorbis